 Real Estate Inspections

-Medina County does not require that your HSTS be inspected before your home it is sold.
+Medina County does not require that your HSTS be inspected before your home is sold.
 However, an inspection is often required by the lending institution of the buyer.
 If you are a buying a home with a HSTS or a private water system, regardless of loan requirements, we highly recommend an evaluation of the systems before you purchase.

 Please note: If the property is accessible to sanitary sewer, the house must be connected to the sanitary sewer and the HSTS (septic) must be properly abandoned under a permit with this office.